 Looking for a flavorful, vegetarian feast this Christmas?
 You’ve come to the right place!
 This delicious Christmas Nut Roast Recipe will delight even the pickiest eater.
 Packed with festive ingredients like chestnuts, squash, apples, and dried cranberries – it’s easy to make and tastes irresistible.
 So what do you say?
 Wanna whip up a veggie masterpiece this holiday season?

-- Why You’ll Love This Christmas Nut Roast Recipe
+Why You’ll Love This Christmas Nut Roast

-- Nuts & Seeds: I’m using Hazelnuts, cooked chestnuts, and pepitas (pumpkin seeds) in this recipe as they’re a great flavor and texture combo.
+- Nuts and Seeds: I’m using Hazelnuts, cooked chestnuts, and pepitas (pumpkin seeds) in this recipe as they’re a great flavor and texture combo.
 Plus, you really can’t get more festive than chestnuts.
 That said, feel free to use any unsalted nuts and seeds you love to eat.

 - Veggies: I use a mix of butternut squash and red onion in this recipe.
 But vegetables like parsnips, sweet potatoes, Brussels sprouts, spinach, mushrooms, and carrots are all great alternatives.